alexandreraps/manualdousuariomailchimp/capitulo_7.md

 ### Escolha manual do vencedor

-No menu onde você cria a campanha e logo abaixo de How should a winner be chosen?, selecione o item Manual.
+No menu onde você cria a campanha e logo abaixo de **How should a winner be chosen?**, selecione o item Manual.

 ![](mailchimp-teste_a-b_7.png)